-Photographers create permanent visual images for an exceptional range of creative, technical and documentary purposes.
+Photographers create visual images for an exceptional range of creative, technical and documentary purposes.

-A professional photographer usually works to a brief set by the client or employer.
+As a professional photographer, you'll usually work to a brief set by the client or employer.

-Examples of image content include wedding, family and baby photographs, fashion, food, architecture and landscapes.
+Examples of content you could work on include wedding, family and baby, fashion, food, architecture, and landscape photography.

 A large proportion of professional photographers are self-employed.
-The remainder work for a variety of employers, including creative businesses, publishers and photographic agencies, or in the education or public sector.
+You could also find work with a variety of employers, including creative businesses, publishers and photographic agencies, or in the education and public sectors.

-Most professional photographers specialise in one area, such as:
+You'll usually specialise in one area of photography, such as:

 - social photography - also known as general practice, which includes weddings, commercial and portraiture photography.